-Asbestos Exposure at Beechcraft (Textron Aviation) — Wichita, Kansas
+About Beechcraft (Textron Aviation) Wichita Kansas

 Walter and Olive Ann Beech founded Beech Aircraft Corporation in 1932 in Wichita, Kansas — already the general aviation capital of the United States.
 The company manufactured high-performance aircraft for both military and civilian markets, including the Beechcraft Bonanza, the King Air turboprop series, the AT-10 Wichita WWII trainer, and the C-45 Expeditor utility aircraft.